 - Increased risk of developing blood clots

-- Excessively high blood counts which can require removal to restore normal levels
+- Excessively high red blood cell counts

 - Acne